cmundle/daniel-hildreth-portfolio/_portfolio/drawing-room-restaurant.markdown

 image_mobile: drawing-room-restaurant-website-mobile.jpg
 ---

-This was my first restaurant website after completing a months work (on and off) of research, I collected knowledge about must haves, trends, do's and don't's, hierarchy, what customers need, what they want to see, what is important to them and also how to showcase all this information.
-It was a fun process, an important one as it set the basis for all of the O&B work Agency Dominion did - I was the go to person for any questions or concerns.
+This was my first restaurant website after completing a months worth of work on research (on and off).
+I collected information about must-haves, trends, do's and don't's, hierarchy, what customers need, what they want to see, what is important to them and also, how to showcase all of the above.
+It was a fun process, and an important one – it set the foundation for all of the O&B work Agency Dominion did, and I was the go to person for any questions or concerns.

 With the Drawing Room, they really wanted to showcase the local art and uniqueness of their restaurant.
 To do so content was carded, joining together where needed, but floating on top of art.
-The art helps to push the depth and scale of the site, it also helps convey the message of the Drawing Room.
-The Drawing Room accomplished a lot off my checklist for "Restaurant Websites" some sacrifices were made on the design side to include everything, but the site is still beautifully performing.
+The art helps to push the depth and scale of the site, as well as convey the message of the Drawing Room.
+The Drawing Room accomplished a lot off my checklist for "Restaurant Websites”.